 Closing the gap:

 What is the difference and how it can be overcome?

 When dealing with Japanese management, you need to have the patience to accrue the details.
-Most of the world treats individual figures separate from their enviroment, whereas the Japanese (and Asians, overall), give much more attention to backgrounds and the links between these backgrounds AND the central figures.
-As such, most good bosses should strive to get comfortable with both hollistic and specific approaches.
-Regardless, Eastern Europeans will all need to be left in the loop, prefferably via the principles fist approach, so that everyone stays on the same page.
+Most of the world treats individual figures separate from their environment, whereas the Japanese (and Asians, overall), give much more attention to backgrounds and the links between these backgrounds AND the central figures.
+As such, most good bosses should strive to get comfortable with both holistic and specific approaches.
+Regardless, Eastern Europeans will all need to be left in the loop, preferably via the principles fist approach, so that everyone stays on the same page.